bensanmorris/poisson_disk_sampler/README.md

-# Object placement using poisson disk sampling
+# Poisson disk sampling

-Inspired by [Herman Tulleken's article](http://devmag.org.za/2009/05/03/poisson-disk-sampling/) and extended to distribute points with no overlap across layers containing objects of varying radii and separated by varying distances.
+Poisson disk sampling can be used to procedurally sample a region of space.
+It's not as messy as random placement or as uniform as grid-based methods.
+This solution is inspired by [Herman Tulleken's article](http://devmag.org.za/2009/05/03/poisson-disk-sampling/) which I've extended to support sampling regions using varying sampling radii and sample separation distances (using layers - a layer defines a sample's min / max radius and separation distance).
+The approach uses brute force so could be optimised (see further work section below)

+Some applications:

+- Sampling an image / regions of an image
+- Procedurally placing objects of varying sizes in a game with no overlap

 # How to use